The TKI Wind op Zee Program, through cooperation in research, development and demonstration, aims to:

 CO2-reduced energy supply requires a focus on the environment:

 The energy transition requires a large contribution of offshore wind energy.
 This affects the ecology and use of space offshore, both restrictive and strengthening.
-Collaboration with other users and the interaction between the technology and ecology are investigated within research and innovation.
+Collaboration with other users on the North Sea and the interaction between technology and ecology are subjects for research and innovation.

 The Program defines a balanced portfolio of activities and topics, each contributing to one or more of the links discovery, development, demonstration and deployment of the innovation chain.
 A laboratory or a demonstration environment is essential in order to realise some of the innovations.
 Special attention goes to demonstration facilities for that reason.